szolkos/ykd-wildfire-hg/README.md

 - *2_statistics.R*: Compute statistics reported in the manuscript.

-- *3_burn_depth_rf_mdl.R*: Algorithm to predict YK Delta wildfire burn depth from field measurements of burn depth (Moubarak et al. 2022) and various remote sensing metrics of fire severity and terrain qualities.
+- *3_burn_depth_predictors.js*: Google Earth Engine script for deriving environmental conditions from satellite remote sensing data and extracting the environmental data for use in development of predictive models of burn depth.

-- *4_soc_rf_mdl.R*: Algorithm to predict YK Delta wildfire carbon stores from field measurements of carbon and various remote sensing metrics of vegetation and terrain characteristics.
+- *4_soc_predictors.js*: Google Earth Engine script for deriving environmental conditions from satellite remote sensing data and extracting the environmental data for use in development of predictive models of soil organic carbon stores.

-- *5_hg_emissions_uncertainty.R*: Estimate uncertainty in wildfire Hg emissions.
+- *5_burn_depth_rf_mdl.R*: Algorithm to predict YK Delta wildfire burn depth from field measurements of burn depth (Moubarak et al. 2022) and various remote sensing metrics of fire severity and terrain qualities.

-- *6_peat_burned_area.R*: Estimate northern peatland wildfire Hg emissions from 2002-2022.
+- *6_soc_rf_mdl.R*: Algorithm to predict YK Delta wildfire carbon stores from field measurements of carbon and various remote sensing metrics of vegetation and terrain characteristics.

-- *burn_depth_predictors.js*: Google Earth Engine script for deriving environmental conditions from satellite remote sensing data and extracting the environmental data for use in development of predictive models of burn depth.
+- *7_hg_emissions_uncertainty.R*: Estimate uncertainty in wildfire Hg emissions.

-- *soc_predictors.js*: Google Earth Engine script for deriving environmental conditions from satellite remote sensing data and extracting the environmental data for use in development of predictive models of soil organic carbon stores.
+- *8_peat_burned_area.R*: Estimate northern peatland wildfire Hg emissions from 2002-2022.